-- 42. The Enterprise Risk Management Division commits to working with managers in country offices, regional bureaux and headquarters to widely disseminate the policy, with special emphasis on the first and second line responsibilities for risk management across all levels of the organization.
-The Division will closely work with the Risk Leads on the analysis of key risk metrics, embedding of measures and reporting specifications in line with WFP's risk appetite statements, and agree on escalation criteria for risk appetite indicators and major incidents. - 43.
-General and specialized ERM training will provide employees at all levels basic and enhanced knowledge about their roles and responsibilities for risk management and internal controls.
-Employees who take on specific risk review functions in the first and second lines of defence are trained to update their risks, risk assessment tools and techniques, mitigation actions and key risk metrics for their office or function.
-Risk education includes regular quality assurance risk reviews, thus ensuring a consistent approach to risk management across the organization. - 44.
-Resourcing for the corporate focus on strengthening enterprise risk management across the organization was provided and approved by the Executive Board through the Management Plan 2018-2020 in November 2017.
-This was based on a comprehensive enterprise risk management agenda, proposing several priority work streams to be led or coordinated by the Enterprise Risk Management Division.
-Funded activities aim to strengthen risk management and internal controls across the organization, investing in improved frameworks for ERM and oversight, and the tools needed to support ERM, the application of internal controls, and capabilities within WFP for the prevention of fraud and corruption. - 45.
-Monitoring of the implementation of the ERM policy will be conducted based on key performance metrics and reported regularly internally to senior management and annually to the Executive Board. - 46.
-This enterprise risk management policy will be assessed according to policy evaluation standards as established by the Office of Evaluation.
+- assurance risk reviews, thus ensuring a consistent approach to risk management across the organization. - 45.
+Resourcing for the corporate focus on strengthening enterprise risk management across the organization was largely provided for and approved by the Executive Board through the Management Plan 2018-2020 in November 2017.
+This was based on a comprehensive enterprise risk management agenda, proposing several priority work streams to be led or coordinated by the enterprise risk management function.
+Funded activities aim to strengthen risk management and internal controls across the organization, investing in improved frameworks for ERM and oversight, and the tools needed to support ERM, the application of internal controls, and capabilities within WFP for the prevention of fraud and corruption.
+Financial support for continued strengthening of enterprise risk management across the organization is also expected to come from extra-budgetary donor contributions. - 46.
+Monitoring of the implementation of the ERM policy will be conducted based on key performance metrics and reported regularly internally to senior management and annually to the Executive Board. - 47.
+This ERM policy will be assessed according to policy evaluation standards as established by the Office of Evaluation.